Appeal Options - trademarks

 - power of attorney if an attorney is being used, if the attorney is not a lawyer or trainee lawyer

-How does the NIPO process an objection?
+How does the NIPO process an opposition?

 If the request you submit does not fulfil the formal conditions, we will set you a time limit to rectify the deficiencies.
 If you do not rectify the deficiencies within this time, we will reject the request.